mibrs/GPC5L10/README.md

 ![Random Blinking Matrix](media/221213_MAX_Jitter_Matrix2x.png)

+### TO BE EDITED: Additinional block required to record the Jitter matrix, see [Recording Jitter](https://cycling74.com/tutorials/best-practices-in-jitter-part-2-recording-1)

 ## More about BEAP
 BEAP is the modularized audio processing platform.
 You can use it for sequencing, synthezising and many other applications.
 A good starting point is the ready-made syntheziser you can access by typing ```BEAP``` into the ```Help``` menu.